fbickfordsmith/attention-iclr/README.md

 # The perceptual boost of visual attention is task-dependent in naturalistic settings
-*Published as a workshop paper at "Bridging AI and Cognitive Science" (ICLR 2020). http://arxiv.org/abs/2003.00882.*
+*Published at "Bridging AI and Cognitive Science" (ICLR 2020) and available at http://arxiv.org/abs/2003.00882.*

 Freddie Bickford Smith, Xiaoliang Luo, Brett D Roads, Bradley C Love\
 University College London